 The Ministry of Transportation and Infrastructure has an ongoing inspection process that involves a high-level overview using resources from areas across the Province, as well as numerous detailed inspections that drill into the inside workings of Mainroad’s maintenance practices.
 Mainroad has a very good performance rating, as measured against our contractual commitments.

-Q. Where can I direct concerns about road conditions to Mainroad Mid Island Contracting?
+Where can I direct concerns about road conditions to Mainroad Mid-Island Contracting?

 You can also write Mainroad: Email: firstname.lastname@example.org.

-Follow us on Twitter!
-Mainroad Mid-Island Contracting currently maintains a Twitter account: @mainroadmisland
+Follow us on X (formerly Twitter) Mainroad Mid-Island Contracting currently maintains an X account: @mainroadmisland

 Follow us on Facebook!
 Mainroad Mid-Island Contracting maintains a Facebook business and group page: Mainroad Mid Island Contracting LP